frafdez/blog/about.md

 - Successfully pitched, secured funding, and launched a SaaS-based App Store in Japan, South Korea, and China. .
 - Built and managed a thriving developer community, promoting hackathons and effectively onboarding external developers to expand platform capabilities.
 - Oversaw Web API requirements and the implementation of the FIX standard to ensure robust and reliable data exchange.
 - Mentored and managed Product Managers and Product Owners, fostering a collaborative and high-performing team environment.

-### Earlier Career Roles

-*TradeStation, Plantation, FL, USA*, *Details available upon request*

-- Developed real-time financial market applications in C++ and C#.
-- Designed UI/UX for brokerage and analytics applications.
-- Managed and mentored Software Engineers and Quality Assurance personnel.

-## SKILLS

-**Technical Skills:** AWS, Google Cloud, BigQuery, Python, C++, C#, Ruby, Rails, .NET, MySQL, PostgreSQL, IaaS, PaaS, SaaS, AI, Machine Learning, Data Science, Web Development, Mobile Development, JSON, Git, Jira, Docker, CI/CD

-**Concepts:** Product Management, Product Development, Business Strategy, Competitive Analysis, Product Launch, UX/UI Design, Wireframing, Mockups, Cross-Functional Team Leadership, Agile, Kanban, Innovation, SDLC, Lean Startup, Algorithmic Trading, Finance, MarTech, Marketing Research, Project Management, Data Analytics, Data Visualization, Performance Metrics, A/B Testing, DevOps, CI/CD, Cloud Computing, Customer Insights, Customer Experience (CX), Market Analysis, Marketing Strategy, Revenue Growth, Business Development, Cost Reduction, Return on Investment (ROI), Leadership Development, Team Building, Change Management, Organizational Development

-## EDUCATION

-**Florida International University**
-*Computer Science and Music Education*